So you want to be a freelance writer.

 Marketing is scary.

-Let’s face it, that’s the big issue for a lot of people, especially starting out.
+Let’s face it, that’s a big issue for a lot of people, especially starting out.

 It’s also time-consuming.

-The fastest way to market (sending mass form pitches) also tend to have the lowest success rate.
-But in order to grow your business you have to market yourself constantly, it’s time get used to it!
+The fastest way to market (sending mass form pitches) also tends to have the lowest success rate.
+But in order to grow your business, you have to market yourself constantly.
+It’s time to get used to it!

 How to fix it: